koolquark/nkmedia/doc/api_commands.md

 }
 ```

-Also, you must be prepared to receive a hangup event (even before accepting the call):
+Also, you must be prepared to receive a hangup event at any moment (even before accepting the call):

 ```js
 {